 About

-Calling all Artists, Educators, Environmentalists, Naturalists, Philosophers, Poets, Writers and Young People
+Dear Artists, Educators, Environmentalists, Naturalists, Philosophers, Poets, Writers and Young People:

 Edgewood Wild is dedicated to the Secwécpemc People, on whose traditional lands it took root, and from whose traditional ways it takes inspiration.